Do Not Sell My Personal Information Jump to content

 There's a thread on nasioc about the pros and cons of royal purple vs others, I know that they tend to stay away from mobil fully synth as people reckon it causes spun bearings, I don't think they get as much choice as us over here.
 Mainly US brands and castrol.

-Plenty of good stuff availbe here, gulf, fuchs, millers to name a few and slightly cheaper with Opie discount.
+Plenty of good stuff availbe here, gulf, fuchs, millers to name a few and slightly cheaper with opie discount.
 But why not take a punt and aee how you get on

 Thanks mate.
 Just spoke with the subaru specialist garage and they were like "we run 10w-50" your oil is way too thin.
 Subaru manual says 5w-30 or 5w-40.
 Maybe it is preference?!